 Parents looking for a good place to raise kids usually want the same thing: good schools, a safe environment, and plenty of parks and amenities for children.
 While there are a lot of places that fit this description, the following cities might just be the best places in the United States to raise children, based on factors such as income level, number of children, school ratings, and crime levels.
-See the worst cities to raise kids.

 - Omaha, Nebraska—Right in the center of the country, this city, which has a population slightly under half a million, boasts good schools, low crime rates, a zoo, children’s theater, children’s museum, and a great school library system, plus one-third of the population is made up of families with kids.

 - Richland, Washington—Located in the beautiful Northwest, Richland is home to 48,058 people.
 It’s a child’s dream location, with 29 public playgrounds, a fishing pond, splash park, and the famed “playground of dreams”—a 12,000 square-foot playground that includes features representing local landmarks, a pirate ship, castle maze, rope wall, dragon slide and more.
 For parents, the Department of Energy is a major employer; students fare extremely well on standardized state tests; and the average household income is $95,620.

 - Des Moines, Iowa—This all-American city is home to 570,000 people, with a median household income of $57,185, a low unemployment rate, low housing costs—and a high standard of living (a four-bedroom home can be found in the $200,000 range).
 The public schools boast small class sizes and above-average test scores.
 What’s more, there are plenty of places for families to have fun: along the 300 miles of walking and bike trails, at the Minor League baseball stadium, or ice skating at Brenton Skating Plaza.